hamid-hpd/captcha/README.md

 ];
 ```
 ### Properties
-The following properties are customizable from published config.php file.
+The following properties can be customized in the published config.php file.
 ```php
     protected string $bgColor="#000000";
     protected string $color="#FFFFFF";